West Palm Beach Veterans’ Disability Lawyers

 Our team of licensed attorneys has more than 20 years of combined experience fighting for the rights of the injured.
 We have the legal knowledge to help you apply for benefits and appeal a denied application.

 An initial consultation with an experienced West Palm Beach veterans’ disability lawyer is free of charge and there is no obligation to hire our firm.
 We also do not charge upfront fees so there is no risk to you in meeting with us.
 We are here to answer your questions.

-Our main office is in Palm Beach Gardens, but we also have offices in Stuart and Davie.
+Our main office is in Palm Beach Gardens, but we also have offices in Stuart and Plantation.
 You can reach us anytime by phone or online contact form.